 - Rewrite our Data Privacy Agreement – DONE

 - Develop a strategy and requirements for how to address the areas of our product impacted by GDPR – DONE

 - Perform the necessary changes/improvements to our product based on the requirements – DONE

 - Implement the required changes to our internal processes and procedures required to achieve and maintain compliance with GDPR – DONE

-- Thoroughly test all of our changes to verify and validate compliance with GDPR – IN PROGRESS (being done incrementally as changes are completed)
+- Thoroughly test all of our changes to verify and validate compliance with GDPR – ALWAYS IN PROGRESS (being done incrementally as changes are completed)

-- Finalize and communicate our full compliance – TO BE ANNOUNCED
+- Finalize and communicate our full compliance – DONE

 We’ve also engaged with outside counsels on our approach.